Maurice Denis: Neo-classicism

-Until about 1906 Denis was considered in the avant-garde of Paris artists, but in that year Henri Matisse presented La Joie de Vivre with the bright and clashing colors of fauvism.
-In response, Denis turned increasingly toward mythology and what he termed "Christian humanism".
+In response to Henri Matisse's La Joie de Vivre, Denis turned increasingly toward mythology and what he termed "Christian humanism".
 In 1898, he had bought a small villa at the beach in Perros-Guirec in Brittany, which was then a remote and little-populated fishing village.
 In 1907, he used the beach there as the setting for the neoclassical Bacchus and Ariadne, brightening his colors and showing a happy family romping nude on the beach.
 He followed this with a series of pictures of nudes at the beach or in bucolic settings, based on mythological themes.